kukukaka/next.js/_posts/books-2020.md

 <h2>The Ride of a Lifetime: Lessons Learned from 15 Years as CEO of the Walt Disney Company</h2>
 <i>Robert Iger</i><br />

-Not every day, you have to convince your company board or Steve Jobs to buy Pixar.
+Not every day you have to convince your company board or Steve Jobs to buy Pixar.
 Or follow your shopping spree with Marvel and LucasArts.
 I don't have the money or the power, so I only got some gossip and anecdotes.

 <br /><br />